-Students and teachers are back in school and so is the potential of exposure to radon in the classroom.
+Students and teachers who spend hours per day in schools have increased potential of radon exposure in the classroom.
 According to the EPA “one in five schools has at least one room with a short-term radon level above the action level of 4 picocuries per liter,” the level at which EPA recommends that schools take radon reduction measures.
 This equates to “more than 70,000 schoolrooms in use today that have high short-term radon levels.”

 Radon is a cancer-causing, odorless, and invisible gas.
 It is the #1 cause of lung cancer in nonsmokers and the #2 cause of lung cancer nationwide.
 The biggest threat from radon comes from long-term exposure over time.
 With students and teachers spending all day in school buildings for years on end, the threat of long-term radon exposure during school hours is an alarming health threat.

 Radon gas forms when uranium in the soil beneath a school building decays into harmful radioactive atoms that get caught in the respiratory tract when students and teachers breathe.
 Radon enters schools through cracks and openings in the building foundation as well as:

 - Joints where the floor meets the wall.

 - Floor openings for pipes, cables, and wires.

 - Expansion joints in the floor.